 Since its inception more than a century ago, the slouch hat has become one of the most distinctive and defining items of Australian clothing.
 It is made with rabbit-fur or wool felt and has one side of the brim pinned to the side.
 It has been suggested the pinning made it easier to sling a rifle over the soldier.
 While that may have been the case, other countries never felt the need to pin one side of their hats to the side in order to sling a rifle over the shoulder.
-Although the need to sling a rifle over a shoulder was definately not unique to Australia, no other countries decided to have their soldiers wearing the hat in such a way.
+In other words, although the need to sling a rifle over a shoulder was not unique to Australia, no other countries decided to have their soldiers wearing the hat in such a way.

 Perhaps the Australian soldiers pinned the hat because they put pragmatism over style.
-Alternatively, military commanders mght have encouraged the hat to be pinned because it distinguished Australian soldiers from other soldiers in British allied forces.
+Alternatively, military commanders might have encouraged the hat to be pinned because it distinguished Australian soldiers from other soldiers in British allied forces.
 This distinguishment helped build a unique social identity of the Australian soldiers, which was good for morale.